zj11223344/Tactics-Remix/README.md

 WARNING: Reported to be *incompatible* with TDD.

+#### Tougher Fire Giants

+Damage output and difficulty for fire giants is greatly increased.

 #### Morpheus562's Improved Drizzt (BGEE)

 This makes the BGEE version of Drizzt more formidable.
 If he goes hostile, he will prioritize attack the player instead of the gnolls.